rlingineni/Lambda-Serverless-Search/README.md

 -------------------
 ### POST /internal/config
-Creates an Index for the documents.
+Creates an Index for the articles.
 You may update this whenever you want to.

 | body parameters |  definition |